-The exchange program is operated with partner universities.
 Upon return to Japan, exchange students must submit a certificate of credits earned, a certificate of grades, and a syllabus of subjects taken.
-Credits will be granted upon review of the submitted documents.
+Credits will be recognized upon review of the submitted documents.
 The maximum is 8 or 10 credits, depending on the program.
+Next year's applications will open around October of each year.